Galapagos North and Central Islands & Inca Discovery

 Arrive in Quito at any time.
 There are no planned activities, so check into our hotel and enjoy the city.
+Please note that hot water shortages and power outages can be fairly common in Latin America (even in upgraded hotels and private homes).
+We appreciate your patience and understanding that these occurrences are outside of our control.
 Located 2850m (9348 ft) above sea level, the Ecuadorian capital of Quito enjoys a wonderful spring-like climate, despite the fact that it is only 22 km (14 miles) south of the Equator.
 Nestled in a valley flanked by mountains, on a clear day several snow-capped volcanoes, including nearby Pichincha, are visible from the city centre.
 Add to its beautiful location a rich history and well-preserved colonial district, and you begin to understand Quito’s appeal to thousands of tourists every year.
 In 1978 UNESCO declared Quito a World Heritage site, and any new development in Quito's old town is now strictly controlled.
 Life in Quito tends to be peaceful, though the drivers are fond of using their car horns!
 There are approximately 2,000,000 inhabitants in the metropolitan area, but the pace is relaxed and the residents hospitable.
 Since pre-Columbian times, the site of Quito has been inhabited by the Quitus, the Shyris and the Puruhas.
 The Inca reached this city before the Spaniards, but levelled it to the ground rather than give it up to the Spanish.
 The present capital was founded by the Spanish on December 6th, 1534.
 Quito is separated into two basic sections, the old and the new cities.
 The old city is full of historical buildings and churches.
 One of the more noteworthy is the Catedral de Quito, located on the Plaza de la Independencia.
 Built between 1550 and 1562, it was one of the first neoclassical works in Quito.
 La Compañía de Jésus Church is considered one of the most beautiful in the Americas.
 The decorations in the Compañía contain approximately one and one-half tons of gold, and construction of the church took 170 years (1605-1775).
 There are several excellent museums scattered throughout the city.
 The Casa de la Cultura Ecuadoriana has an interesting display of traditional musical instruments and Ecuadorian traditional dress, a large art collection, and a small natural history museum.
 For archaeology the best museum to visit is the Museo del Banco Central with its well displayed pottery, gold ornaments, skulls showing deformities and early surgical methods, a mummy and many other objects of interest.
 The small, rounded hill dominating the old town is El Panecillo or 'the Little Bread Loaf,' a major Quito landmark.
 From here there are marvellous panoramic views of the entire city and surrounding volcanoes.
 You can easily take a trolley (streetcar) or a cab between the Old Town and New Town.
 Quito’s large foreign population and steady stream of travellers have given it a varied and vibrant nightlife, and salsotecas and other dance clubs abound.
 For a real Ecuadorian experience though, be sure and drop by a peña if you can; these are great places for meeting locals and dancing, as well as enjoying local cooking.
 Just a couple of hours south of Quito is Parque National Cotopaxi, home to Cotopaxi Volcano (5897 m/19342 ft).
 The beautiful cone-shaped, snow covered volcano is Ecuador’s second highest peak and the highest active volcano in the world.
 This is a great spot for a day's hike (up to the refuge on the glacier’s edge) or mountain biking (downhill all the way).
 True enthusiasts attempt the climb to the summit (overnight excursion).
 Allow yourself an extra day or two in Quito, before or after your trip, if you want to conquer Cotopaxi.
 Warning: Please take care when wandering about the city on your own, as pick pockets and purse-snatchers are common, particularly in the Old Town.
 Be safe and leave your passport, credit cards, traveller’s cheques and cash you don’t need in the hotel’s safety deposit box.
 Most Quiteños are honest and genuinely helpful and friendly, but be safe and enjoy the city!

 Set sail and reach Santa Fé Island, a fairly small and dry island.
 Also called Barrington, Santa Fé Island is well-known as a great place for watching (and swimming with) sea lions.
 Along the island's northern shore you can view the forest of giant Prickly Pear Cactus (Opuntia).
 Santa Fé is also home to a number of endemic species which have bounced back from various threats to their survival.
 You may get a chance to see the Galapagos hawk, Galapagos snake, a variety of finches and the Galapagos mockingbird.
 In the afternoon, visit South Plaza Island.
 One of the smallest islands in the Galapagos, South Plaza has one of the largest populations of land iguanas.
 Walk along a path through a cactus forest and view a combination of dry and coastal vegetation.